Put simply, employee retention is the art of holding onto your staff once you’ve hired them.

 Attracting talent to your company—and keeping it once you’ve found it—has so many advantages.
-For example, according to Herzberg's famous Two-Factory Theory, employee retention and employee motivation are intricately interdependent (you can find out more about this in the Vantage Circle HR blog).
+For example, according to Herzberg's famous Two-Factory Theory, employee retention and employee motivation are interdependent.
+You can find out more about this in the Vantage Circle HR blog.
 Furthermore, a strong employee retention strategy will:

 - Reduce operating costs

 - Allow you to out-compete your competitors for the best people